Leptoptilos falconeri

-Leptoptilos falconeri is an extinct species of large-bodied Leptoptilini stork that existed during the Pliocene, having persisted until just over 2.58 million years ago.
+Leptoptilos falconeri is an extinct species of large-bodied stork that existed during the Pliocene, having persisted until just over 2.58 million years ago.
 Although not the oldest fossil species of the genus Leptoptilos (as several date to earlier times such as the Miocene) it was the first fossil species of the genus to be described (found in cave deposits in India).
 Furthermore, it was the largest known species of stork ever and amongst the tallest and heaviest flying birds known to have existed, having reached at least 2 m in height.

 Taxonomy

 The genus name Leptoptilos is derived from the Greek word lepto meaning "thin or slender", which refers to the storks slim build and the Greek word ptilo meaning "down or soft feather", referring to the soft feather down covering the frame of the members of Leptotilos stork.
 The species name, falconeri was named in honor of Henri Falconer, who gathered the type specimen in the Sivalik Hills of India, to be later named by Alphonse Milne-Edwards in France.